WP-API/docs/using-the-rest-api/linking-and-embedding.md

 Embedding is triggered by setting the [`_embed` query parameter](https://developer.wordpress.org/rest-api/global-parameters/#embed) on the request.
 This will then include embedded resources under the `_embedded` key adjacent to the `_links` key.
 The layout of this object mirrors the `_links` object, but includes the embedded resource in place of the link properties.

-Only links with the `embedded` flag set to `true` can be embedded, and `_embed` will cause all embeddable links to be embedded.
+Only links with the `embeddable` flag set to `true` can be embedded, and `_embed` will cause all embeddable links to be embedded.
 Only relations containing embedded responses are included in `_embedded`, however relations with mixed embeddable and unembeddable links will contain dummy responses for the unembeddable links to ensure numeric indexes match those in `_links`.

 When embedding a collection response, for instance `/wp/v2/posts?author=1`, the embeded collection will have the default pagination limits applied.